Rivière du Brick: Lac-Salé Ecological Reserve

 In 1991, the Quebec government established the "Lac-Salé Ecological Reserve" covering approximately 7000 hectares.
 Briefly, this reserve was delimited by the middle of the Brick river from its confluence with the Honguedo Strait, going up the river to latitude 5,468,000 m N; thence, easterly, to the center of the Galiote river; then south following the center of the Galiote River, to its confluence with the Straits of Honguedo.

 Recreational tourism activities

 The Brick canyon is one of the tourist attractions of Anticosti Island with its walls reaching 75 m in height.
-In Brick-la-Roche, at km 6 of the Brick River, the canyon offers a breathtaking panorama with its plateau and scree slopes.
+In Brick-la-Roche, at km 6 of the Brick River, the canyon offers a panorama with its plateau and scree slopes.
 This area is home to a diverse flora.
 The course of this river has emerald water basins ideal for swimming.

 Hikers can learn about geology thanks to the fossils observed on the rock faces.
 They can also walk in the water on the stony bottom of the river.

 In 2000, the Satellite pavilion was moved by SÉPAQ Anticosti to the mouth of the Brick River to better accommodate nature lovers.